 9) Defining your Project (Taylorian)

 Abstract writing workshop for Hilary Term Project; matching up with supervisors

 At the end of the second Term each student submits an essay of between 5,000 and 7,000 words in length (the word count includes footnotes, but excludes bibliography).
 The coursework leading up to it consists of a portfolio of regular practical tasks such as writing a blog post, setting up a Flickr site, test transcriptions, basic xml encoding and catalogue entries for books.
 Ideally, the essay focuses on source material available in Oxford libraries.

-PS for 2020/21: Watch out for creative adaptations of the schedule to accommodate meeting restrictions – all sessions will consist of a combination of material encounters (“stroke-a-book” moments) and digital content (prerecorded lectures and streaming live sessions); the result were the ‘Digital Editions Live’ launches, an artform in itself.
+PS: In 2020/21, we did creative adaptations of the schedule to accommodate meeting restrictions – all sessions consisted of a combination of material encounters (“stroke-a-book” moments) and digital content (prerecorded lectures and streaming live sessions); the result were the ‘Digital Editions Live’ launches, an artform in itself.
 We will in future keep part of this approach alive!